 Shown here Passiflora edulis ‘Nancy Garrison’.
 A hardy selection of Passiflora edulis but not hardy by UK standards and lost in a very mild winter.
 Hybrids of course have characteristics of each, but generally flower during one long season.
-A noted USA hybrid is Passiflora edulis ‘Frederick’ by Patrick Worley.
+A noted USA hybrid is Passiflora edulis ‘Frederick’ by Patrick Jesse John Worley.
 It is only partially self fertile though and may need hand pollination to set fruit.
 In UK a Passiflora edulis selection, P. ‘Ester’, which originated in South Africa in 1995 is excellent and the fruit widely available.

 * There is considerable confusion re the correct names for the above.
 John MacDougal, taxonomist, has kindly provided a summary:-

 So, the “correct names” (according to the official Rules of nomenclature) is the easy part, but which of those names to use (in other words, a different kind of correctness) is the problem.

 There are officially correct names that must be used whether one considers the two Passifloras to be minor variations or completely different species.
 These names are all synonyms of each other and all are correct at the rank (level) indicated.

 The problem comes in deciding at what rank or level you think they are different – are they cultivars or species?
 Different people think different things, so there is no “correct” answer, just opinions, some based on evidence.
 Everyone knows that recognizing them as simply “FORMS” is probably wrong (not based on accepted evidence), but for now it is the practical thing to do.
 Say “form” and then wink, and roll your eyes.